travis-ci/docs-travis-ci-com/user/trusty-ci-environment.md

 We do not currently have any PHP versions pre-installed in the **mega** image.
 This is at the top of our list for our next update.

-You can manually install[phpenv](https://github.com/phpenv/phpenv#phpenv---php-multi-version-installation-and-management-for-humans) and then it will e available to install any PHP versions you need.

 #### Other runtimes

 Other runtimes are available to install using `apt-get` and the official